Jonah Who Will Be 25 in the Year 2000: Critical response

 The film was favourably reviewed by Pauline Kael in The New Yorker: "The whole film is designed as a collection of little routines.
 Jonah is so ingeniously constructed that one can enjoy it the way one enjoyed Renoir's egalitarian films of the thirties, relating to each character in turn."
+In a retrospective review, Variety described the film as a “lively rumination on time and history”.
+The Washington Post called the film “a politically and socially conscious movie that keeps a humorous, affectionate glow on”.